peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 #### Negative Criteria

-This subsection lists negative criteria for top-level types, identifying criteria that are explicitly not reasons for a top-level type registration.
+Negative indicators for creation of a new top-level type include:

 * A top-level type is not a pointer into another registration space that offers duplicate registrations for existing media types.
 Example: a top-level type of 'oid', leading to types of the form oid/nnnnn, where nnn is an OID (Object Identifier) designating a specific media format,